Cognitive Abilities Theories

 - Assimilator–Explorer Style (G. Kaufmann, 1970s) – two problem-solving styles: assimilator, explorer

-- Brain Typing (J.P.
-Niednagel, 1970s) – frame using mental and motor skills to classify as one of 16 brain types
+- Brain Typing® (Brain Types®) (J.P.
+Niednagel, 1970s) – commercialized frame using mental and motor skills to classify as one of 16 brain types, each identified by four letters (where one letter is drawn from each of four pairs: Front-Brain/Back-Brain; Conceptual/Empirical; Animate/Inanimate; Left-Brain/Right-Brain)

 - Forté Communication Style Profile (C.D.
 Morgan, 1970s) – measure of one’s natural communication style

-- Impulsivity–Reflexivity (J. Kagan, 1970s) – two styles: cognitive impulsive, cognitive reflective
+- Impulsivity–Reflexivity (Cognitive Tempo; Response Tempo) (J. Kagan, 1970s) – two styles of responding to prompts: cognitive impulsive (quickly, with errors), cognitive reflective (slowly and carefully)

 - Cognitive Style Delineator (C.A.
 Letteri, 1980s) – three types of cognitive style: reflective and analytic, impulsive and global, and midway between them